Research history of Mosasaurus: M. lemonnieri

 M. lemonnieri was historically a controversial taxon, and some have argued that it is synonymous with other species.
-In 1967, Russell argued that differences between the fossils of M. lemonnieri and M. conodon were too minor to support species-level separation; per the principle of priority, Russell designated M. lemonnieri as a junior synonym of M. conodon.
-In a study published in 2000, Lingham-Soliar refuted Russell's classification through a comprehensive examination of IRSNB's specimens, identifying significant differences in skull morphology.
-However, he declared that better studies of M. conodon would be needed to settle the issue of synonymy.
-Such a study was done in a 2015 paper by Ikejiri and Lucas, who both examined the skull of M. conodon in detail and also argued that M. conodon and M. lemonnieri are distinct species.
-Alternatively, paleontologists Eric Mulder, Dirk Cornelissen, and Louis Verding suggested in a 2004 discussion that M. lemonnieri could actually be juvenile representatives of M. hoffmannii.
-This was justified by the argument that differences between the two species can only be observable in "ideal cases", and that these differences could be explained by age-based variation.
-However, there are still some differences such as the exclusive presence of fluting in M. lemonnieri teeth that might indicate the two species being distinct.
-It has been expressed that better studies are still needed for more conclusive evidence of synonymy.
+In 1967, Russell argued that differences between M. lemonnieri and M. conodon were insufficient to justify them as distinct species, making the former a junior synonym of the latter under the principle of priority.
+In his 2000 study, Lingham-Soliar refuted this proposed synonymy through a comprehensive examination of IRSNB's specimens, identifying significant differences in skull morphology, following an analysis of IRSNB's specimens, while he declared that better studies of M. conodon would be needed to settle this issue.
+This finding was corroborated and confirmed in the 2015 study by Ikejiri and Lucas.
+Alternatively, Dutch paleontologists Eric Mulder, Dirk Cornelissen, and Louis Verding suggested in a 2004 discussion that M. lemonnieri could actually be juvenile representatives of M. hoffmannii.
+They argued that the differences between the two species, observable only in "ideal cases", could be explained by age-based variation.
+However, this was disputed in 2013 by Canadian paleontologists Hallie Street and Michael Caldwell at the Society of Vertebrate Paleontology meeting, who pointed major anatomical distinctions between the two species, notably in the morphology of the dentary bone and dentition.
+Subsequently, IRSNB's specimens of M. lemonnieri were the subject of a 2020 dental study led by Czech paleontologist Daniel Madzia, before the species underwent a full taxonomic revision in 2026.
+Conducted by Sharpe and colleagues, this study reaffirmed the validity of the taxon by identifying several clear autapomorphies, particularly in the skull.
+While recognizing the overall validity of the descriptions by Lingham-Soliar and Madzia, the authors revealed that one of the specimens previously assigned to M. lemonnieri actually belongs to a distinct new mosasaur genus, which they named Thoraxion.

 M. beaugei

-The fifth species, M. beaugei, was described in 1952 by French paleontologist Camille Arambourg in part of a large-scale project since 1934 to study and provide paleontological and stratigraphic data of Morocco to phosphate miners such as the OCP Group.
-The species was described from nine isolated teeth originating from phosphate deposits in the Oulad Abdoun Basin and the Ganntour Basin in Morocco and was named in honor of OCP General Director Alfred Beaugé, who invited Arambourg to partake in the research project and helped provide local fossils.
-One of the teeth, MNHN PMC 7, was designated as the holotype.
-A 2004 study by Bardet et al. reexamined Arambourg's teeth and found that only three can be firmly attributed to M. beaugei.
+M. beaugei was named in 1952 by French paleontologist Camille Arambourg in part of a large-scale project since 1934 to study and provide paleontological and stratigraphic data of Morocco to phosphate miners such as the OCP Group.
+The species was initially described from nine isolated teeth originating from phosphate deposits in the Oulad Abdoun Basin and the Ganntour Basin in Morocco and was named in honor of OCP General Director Alfred Beaugé, who invited Arambourg to partake in the research project and helped provide local fossils.
+The holotype tooth has since been numbered as MNHN PMC 7.
+A 2004 study conducted by French paleontologist Nathalie Bardet and her colleagues reexamined Arambourg's teeth and found that only three can be firmly attributed to M. beaugei.
 Two of the other teeth were described as having variations that may possibly be within the species but were ultimately not referred to M. beaugei, while the remaining four teeth were found to be unrelated to it and of uncertain identity.
-The study also described more complete M. beaugei fossils in the form of two well-preserved skulls recovered from the Oulad Abdoun Basin.
+The study also described additional fossils of M. beaugei, including two relatively well-preserved skulls recovered from the Oulad Abdoun Basin.